 That is what David told us once.
 See, he wants a cell phone in the worst way.
 If he was responsible about it, I might consider getting him one, however… In what way does stealing make another person want to give you things?
 I have never understood that.
 When I was a teen I stole things so that I could provide for my family it was a means to an end, and I didn’t feel good about it.
 At any rate, we see this as just another form of attempted manipulation.

 [box type=”info”] Know your child.
 Know hiding places.
 If we go to a store, we employ regular pat downs during the visit and upon checking out.
 We always pat him down before we go through the detectors at the entrance/exit.[/box]

 Manipulation can occur at what might be deemed inappropriate times.
 When you are in the shower, sleeping, driving, talking on the telephone, or walking though a store.

-Marc is good at this.
+David is good at this.
 If he wants something, and you are on the telephone, he will become louder in his request, repeating the same thing over and over again until either he gets what he wants, or you end the phone call.
 When he does this, we end the phone call early.
 Most people understand when we say that we need to go.

 What I have done is give you key examples of manipulation that we have experienced.
 Examples of how our Reactive Attachment Disorder child uses those manipulation are provided.
 This list is by no means all encompassing.
 The examples that I have given are those that I consider light, or tame.
-There are occasions when Marc gets aggressive in his quest for what ever item he wants.
+There are occasions when David gets aggressive in his quest for what ever item he wants.